egonozer/AGEnt/README.md

 ### Optional Inputs:

+  `-b`
+Also output core (i.e. non-accessory) sequences and coordinates.
+(default: only accessory sequences and coordinates are output)

   `-c`
 Path to file containing names and coordinates of genes in the query genome.
 This will output a file separating genes into core or accessory categories.